husk/husk/README.md

 The _notes_ area is the dominant area and intended represent a lecture or some content as thoroughly as possible, but still concise.

-The _cue_ area contains the reduced-down ideas derived from the notes.
+The _cues_ area contains the reduced-down ideas derived from the notes.
 This should include keywords, brief statements, and questions about the notes.

-The _summary_ area contains, in your own words, a summarization of the notes and cue content.
+The _summary_ area contains, in your own words, a summarization of the notes and cues content.

 The general flow of filling out the page includes: